CarlOsterberg/D7050E/d7050e_2020/HOME_EXAM.md

 	a //returns 5
 };
 ```

 If the last command in a function evaluates to an expression, that is moved to the state of the function.

 In Rust everything has a type, even statements, and following that implicit returns become easy to introduce.
-In the vein of following Rust implementation implict returns are implemented.
+In the vein of following Rust implementation implicit returns are implemented.
 While the requirements stated explicit returns, implicit ones do the same thing, but with less freedom.
 Other then that the implementation follows the requirements.

 ## Your type checker